 On the one hand, pellet grills power through and continually adjusts to keep the heat on target.
 They are noisy, sometimes unattractive, and tied to a power cord.
 On the other hand, pellet grills allow you to keep your hands clean.
 They start up with the push of a button.
 They can alert you when food is cooked, and some will allow you to control the cooking temperatures remotely.
 Pellet grills are billed as a set it and forget it cooking appliance, and while this isn’t entirely true, they are very good at making barbecue as easy as possible.

 The internet ignited the fascination with traditional barbecue, and outdoor cooking product companies lined up to get on the bandwagon.
 At the heart of these marketing efforts was the barbecue competition.
-Teams found sponsorships, events found promotion, and the top competitors pushed products.
+Teams found sponsorships, events found promotions, and the top competitors pushed products.

 Big Green Egg managed to capitalize on this space early.
 As counterintuitive as it may seem, they had people carting ceramic cookers to barbecue competitions across the country.
 They were winning–not all the time, but there were wins.
 But that’s beside the point.
 The Egg and its legions of ‘Eggheads’ taught people that real barbecue could be made easily on a kamado grill in their backyard.